Interview: Symfony 7 in a Nutshell with Nicolas Grekas

 Finally, Symfony 7 is a version that requires PHP 8.2 and fully exploits the new features of PHP 8.2.

-What changes concretely for developers?
+What does it change concretely for developers?

 Symfony 7 brings a lot of modernity and will enable developers to create more innovative features.